The Book of 1 John

 7. I didn’t write to you because you haven’t known the truth, but because you have known it, and because every lie isn’t from the truth.

-8. Who is the liar except the man who denies, saying that Jesus isn’t the Anointed?
-This is the anti-anointed; the man who denies the Father and the Son.
+8. Who is the liar except the man denying, who says that Jesus isn’t the Anointed?
+This is the anti-anointed; the man denying the Father and the Son.

-9. Every man who denies the Son doesn’t have the Father either.
-The man who confesses the Son also has the Father.
+9. Every man denying the Son doesn’t have the Father either.
+The man confessing the Son also has the Father.

 Remain in Him